 Structured Query Language is a standard Database language which is used to create, maintain and retrieve the relational database.
+Following are some interesting facts about SQL.

 What is Relational Database?